EDGE2018 Conference Programme

 9.15-9.45 Frank Huysmans

 9.45-10.10 Aude Charillon, Library and Information Officer, Business, Intellectual property and Digital – Newcastle

 Aude Charillon talks about how Newcastle Libraries is publishing its data and materials under an open licence, arguing that if library and information services released their information, it would allow libraries to evidence their combined impact as well as providing a huge data set for use by researchers, policy-makers, campaigners and fellow citizens.

-Around the world, libraries are being successful in adapting and re-inventing themselves to the changing needs and expectations of their users.
-There are some common themes to be observed regardless of the country or the type of library : User expectations regarding how they access services and resources are being influenced by technology and the internet , Space is a premium resource that needs to be used effectively, Do more with less, Meeting the customer where they want to meet the library.
-Drawing on engagement with all types of library and hearing success stories through many conference presentations, Colin will present some of the great success stories that he has encountered and also discuss how these successes are influencing the way that software is being developed to further underpin these successes.
+Around the world, libraries are successful in adapting and re-inventing themselves to the changing needs and expectations of their users.
+There are some common themes to be observed regardless of the country or the type of library, for instance – User expectations: how they access services and resources are being influenced by technology and the internet.
+Space is a premium resource that needs to be used effectively: Do more with less.
+Meeting the customer where they want to meet the library.
+Drawing on engagement with all types of library and hearing success stories through many conference presentations, Colin will present some of the great success stories that he has encountered.

 While many of us take the ability to use the internet for granted, the latest statistics show that one-in-ten people have never used the internet.
 However, more than double that figure lack the basic digital skills to be able to benefit fully from the internet.
 A starting point for truly realising Scotland’s full potential must be in ensuring that no-one is left behind in a digital world.
 Libraries are playing a crucial role in addressing the digital divide.

-Close of EDGE2018 Paul McCloskey, Lifelong Learning Strategic Manager (Community Learning & Development and Libraries)
+11.50-12.15 Close of EDGE2017 Paul McCloskey, Lifelong Learning Strategic Manager (Community Learning & Development and Libraries)

 From 12.15 Lunch, The Cannongate Room